SakartveloSoft/api-tools/README.md

 Custom values parsers and custom values sources
 ===============================================
-Using the registerTypeParser method you can improve values reading and parsing by providing special callback mapped to a type specifier.
+Using the API listed below you can improve values reading and parsing by providing special callback mapped to a type specifier suffix or value source prefix.
 Value readers
 -------------
 Value reader is a function, that reads raw value from a source and send it to value parser with context data.